-Five things London tenants want from their rental property
+Landlords these are the top five priorities London tenants want from your rental property

 While priorities might change dependant on whether you are renting to short or long-term tenants, here at Parkgate Estates we’ve compiled some of the top factors that tenants will consider when searching for a rental property in Richmond, Putney and the surrounding South London areas.

 Is the property clean and well looked after?